 • Male elephants move faster and further in musth as they age.

-• 50-year-old males moved 50% faster and twice as far when in musth compared to those of 35-years-old.
+• 50-year-old males moved 50% more swiftly and twice as far when in musth compared to those of 35-years-old.
 Compared to 20-year-olds, who have yet to come into full musth, the 50-year-olds move twice as fast and over three times as far.

 • Simultaneously, the elephants move less when in non-musth as they get older.